inspired by Aikido

 Contact Improvisation is largely influenced by the Japanese martial art Aikido, and this is why his search for the roots of CI led to practicing Aikido.
 Since 2014, he has been practicing at the Aikikan dojo (The Netherlands) and this inspired his CI practice.
 In July 2019, Loby is promoted to a Black belt holder, he received Shodan (初段 ) certificate from his sensei Siavash Derakhshan (6th Dan) on behalf of Moriteru Ueshiba (植芝 守央) Doshu of Aikikai, Hombu Dojo Tokyo."My core motivation for giving CI workshops is to bring people together and seeing our connection through playfulness as we show our authentic selves in our movements."
 CI shows benefits applicable to his daily life, like being mindful in changes and to make a deeper connection with life itself and bring oneself more in the present moment.

-He set up Kahbam in 2013, a CI group based in Enschede (NL) to combine all the different gathered perspectives of movements and disciplines in order to offer space to share movement experiences.
+He set up Kahbam (a CI group based in Enschede, The Netherlands) in 2013, to combine all the different gathered perspectives of movements and disciplines in order to offer space and share movement experiences.